 I usually book a hotel in Prati, where I used to live.
 This area has a familiar atmosphere, with its elegant streets lined with trees.
 There’s a curious drugstore, Castroni, that has a wide range of Italian and foreign products, from spices to cookies, from tea to jam to coconut oil.
 And a delicious ice cream shop, Dei Gracchi, in Via dei Gracchi.
 Try their dark chocolate, pear and ricotta, and apple and cinnamon.
+Many flavours are milk-free, so vegans will be happy and satisfied.
 Besides, the view of Saint Peter’s never fails to leave me breathless.

 Under an almost summer sun we walk along the tree-lined street, green and yellow, leading to Piazza Cola di Rienzo.
 We cross the bridge on the river, heading for Villa Borghese.
 This is my favourite park in Rome, and the credit belongs to the Esculapio Temple, a little temple in the middle of a peaceful lake.
 It’s a small paradise, with the coloured boats and the trees reflected in the water.
 Every time I discover something new, something I had never noticed before: today I bump into a water clock with four quadrants ideally recalling the trunk of a tree, a real gem from the Nineteenth Century.